kaykermit/accept-payments-intent/README.md

 **1. Clone or download the project**

 Clone or download the project.
+Open the project folder.
+You need to rename a file called envfile in the server folder to **.env** and add the Stripe API keys and Webhook Secret to this .env file before you run the project.

-Then to get the required Stripe API Keys, create and log in to your Stripe account.
+To get the required Stripe API Keys, create and log in to your Stripe account.

 Go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.